 - Art to some is fleeting, a moment, a breath, a feeling—there to embrace and gone as soon as one walks away.

 - Art to me, is neither of these things, to me, art is a collaboration of heart, soul, mind, nature, nurture.
-It is how one expresses their creative side by the world influencing their creative decisions, and the world sees the result.
+It is how one expresses their creative side from the world influencing their creative decisions, and the rest of the world sees the result.

-- The true beauty of art is that everyone experiences what they see and feel differently, letting them have their own definition of art.
+- The true beauty of art is that everyone experiences what they see and feel differently, letting them have their own definition.

 We are back open for submissions for borrowed solace 2.1!
 This issue will be released in spring 2019 (can you believe we are talking about 2019 already?) and will be unthemed.
 Send us your best work, regardless of what it is about.
 We are so excited to start work on our fourth (!!) edition of the journal and are so grateful for all of your support.